-Projects are the highest order structural element in Play+.
+Projects are the highest order structural element in Play.
 A project contains all the elements of a full track.
 Think of each project as the container for a fully arranged song maybe for an album or a song for performing in a live set.
-Play+ auto saves projects, which are stored on the installed Micro SD Card. although a manual save option is also provided.
+Play auto saves projects, which are stored on the installed Micro SD Card, although a manual save option is also provided.
 A project should be opened for playback and editing and can be created from scratch for new projects.
-Each project contains a maximum of 128 patterns across 8 audio tracks and 8 MIDI / Synth tracks.
-Patterns can be created as sample based compositions and also as MIDI / Synth based sounds.
-Sample tracks are indicated by green function pads, which is the default state and illuminated purple for MIDI / Synth tracks.
-Projects are structural and organisational functions more so than part of the creative environment but nevertheless serve an important purpose in the Play+ workflow.
-Samples are stored on the Micro SD Card but can be also are held in the Play+ on board sample pool where samples effectively are the sound source of step sequences and patterns.
+Each project contains a maximum of 128 patterns across 8 audio tracks.
+While patterns can be created as sample based compositions there are also 8 MIDI tracks.
+Projects are structural and organisational functions more so than part of the creative environment but nevertheless serve an important purpose in the Play workflow.
+Samples are stored on the Micro SD Card but can be also are held in the Play on board sample pool where samples effectively are the sound source of step sequences and patterns.
 Projects use the on board sample pool which is populated with samples or sample packs from the SD Card.
 Having the project sample list populated is a prerequisite to creating pattern sequences and is core part of the project workflow.
-Synth patches are also stored on the SD card.
-This section covers the general project management in Play+ and also the files from it's SD card.
+This section covers the general project management in Play and also the files from it's SD card.
 Some important and specific project level functions such as tempo and levels are also covered.
-The 8 sample tracks also have some specific functionality to consider which is covered here while MIDI and Synths are covered in detail later in this manual.
+The 8 audio tracks also have some specific functionality to consider and are covered here while MIDI is covered in detail later in this manual.
+While the workflow covered relates to Audio Tracks, the same general processes will also apply when creating MIDI tracks.